 - D-Pantothenol.
 D-Pantothenol will increase mood and boost metabolism.

 - Vitamin B6 (Pyridoxine HCL).
 This substance will improve mood and increase energy.
 It also helps the body create red blood cells and use oxygen more effectively.

 With all of these ingredients that have been shown to have significant benefits to the body, it seems odd that Red Bull could have such harmful side effects.
 However, studies have repeatedly shown that there is something about the combination of these ingredients, and others, that can harm your body.

-If you or a loved one suffered a sudden health problem like a heart attack or stroke, think about energy drink consumption just before the incident occurred.
-Did you just have a Red Bull?
-Have you been drinking Red Bull regularly for years?
+If you or a loved one suffered a sudden health problem like a heart attack or stroke, think about your energy drink consumption just before the incident occurred.
 You might have a legal case that can help you deal with medical bills, lost wages, and other losses.
-John Foy & Associates can help.
-Let us give you a FREE consultation.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.